 became that much weaker.

-From that point, the most direct route
+landing point, the most direct route

 from the weak spot up the hill funneled the assault teams directly through